DeepNought/GetDataProject/README.md

 ##### Merging the Data

 The R script uses the *dplyr* package to operate on the data.
-The **X_train.txt** and **X_test.txt** files were read into a data.frame object using *read.table()*.
-The two data frames were then "merged" together using *bind_rows()* from the dplyr package.  (rbind() would have also worked.)
+The **X_train.txt** and **X_test.txt** files were read into data.frame objects using *read.table()*.
+The two data frames were then "merged" together using *bind_rows()* from the dplyr package.  (*rbind()* would have also worked.)
 This resulted in a 10299 x 561 data frame object.
 This met the first of our five requirements.

 ##### Selecting the Columns

-We were then asked to subset this data frame object, extracting "only the measurements on the mean and standard deviation of each measurement."
-Looking at the **features.txt** file, which lists the names of the 561 variables showed quite a number of variables with *mean()* and *std()* in their names.
+We were required to subset this data frame object, extracting *"only the measurements on the mean and standard deviation of each measurement."*  The **features.txt** file lists the names of all 561 variables, with *mean()* and *std()* appearing as pairs *"of each measurement"* 33 times.
-Reading this file into R using *readLines()* and greping for occurrences of *mean* and *std* yielded 79 variable names.
-So I went back to thinking what the phrase "of each measurement" might mean.
-According to the README file that came with the data, and as described above, only two things were "measured" by the phone sensors: tri-axial acceleration by the accelerometer (which was subsequently decomposed into the body and gravity components via a low-pass filter), and tri-axial angular velocity by the gyroscope.
-All the other variables, according to the **features-info.txt** file, were generated from these three via some kind of mathematical transformation.
-For example, the *Jerk* signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) were obtained by taking the time derivative of the body linear acceleration and angular velocity, the *Mag* family of signals were calculated using the Euclidean norm, and the many frequency domain variables were calculated by taking the Fast Fourier Transform of their time domain counterparts.
-So I would argue that only three sets of variables constitute measurements and need be selected:  the tri-axial body acceleration mean and std (columns 1:6), the tri-axial gravity acceleration mean and std (columns 41:46), and the body gyroscope mean and std (columns 121:126).
-Which is what the R script does, by subsetting the columns as noted.
+Twenty of these pairs represent measurements in the time domain, denoted by a leading "t" in their names, and thirteen pairs, denoted by a leading "f" in their names, were calculated by applying a Fast Fourier Transform to the time domain signals.
+These 33 pairs, for a total of 66 variables, were selected.

+There are thirteen frequency domain variables whose names end with *meanFreq(),* which were not included in the selection since they were not paired with a corresponding *stdFreq()* variable.

+There are also seven variables with *Mean* in their name, e.g. *gravityMean,* that were used in the calculation of other variables relating to the angle of vector components, and these were also excluded from the the selection process, as they appear to be intermediary variables and are also not paired up with a std() variable.

+The selection of the variables was accomplished by using the *grep()* function.
+The **features.txt** file was read using *readLines()* and *grep()* was passed the search string and the vector returned by *readLines()* as arguments.
+(See the accompanying R script for the string passed to *grep().*  This yielded an index vector that was used to select the names of the variables as well as sub-setting the data frame object containing all 561 variables.
+Again, 66 variables and their corresponding names were selected.

 ##### Descriptive Activity Names

-We were asked to "use descriptive activity names to label the activities in the dataset".
-This implies adding another column to our data.frame object with the information contained in the **y_train.txt** and **y_test.txt** files.
+We were asked to *"use descriptive activity names to label the activities in the dataset".*  This implies adding another column to our data frame object with the information contained in the **y_train.txt** and **y_test.txt** files.
 The files were read by opening a file connection and using *readLines()*.
-But like our numerical data these files were split corresponding to the training and test split of the subjects.
+Like our numerical data, these files were split corresponding to the training and test split of the subjects.
-So after reading the vectors had to be concatenated in the same order as the data frames.
-At this point the vector has values in the 1-6 range.
-Not very descriptive.
-To make it more so, the **activity_labels.txt** file can be used as a "lookup table" to substitute the numerical values for the corresponding characters strings (WALKING, etc.).
-After reading in the **activity_labels.txt** file as a data frame, a simple function returning the string value for the corresponding numerical value was passed to *sapply()*, along with the 10,299-long vector of numerical values for each activity.
+After reading in these two files the resulting vectors were concatenated in the same order as the numeric variable data frames.
+The vector has values in the range of 1..6, which is not very descriptive.
+To make it more descriptive, the **activity_labels.txt** file was used as a "lookup table" to substitute the numerical values for the corresponding character strings (WALKING, etc.).
+After reading in the **activity_labels.txt** file as a data frame, a simple function returning the string value for the corresponding numerical value was passed anonymously to *sapply()*, along with the 10,299-long vector of numerical values for each activity.
 This gave the needed vector with which to make a descriptive activity column.
-This was done by a call to *bind_cols().*
-The column was added to the "front" of the data frame and given the name "activity."
+This vector was inserted as a column to the "front" of the data frame and given the name *activity.*  This was done by a call to *bind_cols().*

 ##### Descriptive Variable Names

 This step was done prior to adding the activity column as described above.
 Up to this point the data frame columns carried the default V1, V2, etc., as no column header was supplied with the data set.
 To generate more descriptive names programmatically the supplied **features.txt** file was read and used.
-This file gave a name for each variable of the form *1 tBodyAcc-mean()-X.* Using *gsub()* the leading number, space and "t" were stripped.
+This file has names of the form *1 tBodyAcc-mean()-X* for each variable.
+Using *gsub()* the leading number and space and were stripped out.
 In the same way the *()* were removed, and the dashes were replaced with underscores.
-This resulted in names like *BodyAcc_mean_X.* To these was a leading "mean_" was attached using *paste0,* to get names of the form *mean_BodyAcc_mean_X.* This might seem weird at first, but it really is a mean of mean values.
+Also, some variables had a *BodyBody* string in their names, which appears to be an error, so this string was replaced by *Body."
+"This resulted in names like *BodyAcc_mean_X.* To these a leading *mean_* string was attached using *paste0()* to get names of the form *mean_BodyAcc_mean_X.* This might seem weird at first, but we were given *mean* values and asked to generate the *mean()* of those mean values.
+See the R script for the *gsub()* function calls used to generate the variable names.

-Speaking of descriptive variable names, at this point another column was added to the front of the data frame, to identify the subject (participant).
+At this point another column was added to the front of the data frame to identify the subject (participant).
 This information was supplied to us in the form of two files, **y_train.txt** and **y_test.txt**, as mentioned above.
 For each observation in the dataset these files contain a number between 1-30 identifying the subject.
-The files were read using *readLines()*, concatenated, and the column added to the front of the data frame using *bind_cols()* with the name "subjects".
+The files were read using *readLines()*, concatenated, and the column added to the front of the data frame using *bind_cols()* with the name "subject".

 ##### Tidy Dataset

-The required tidy dataset, with "the average for each variable for each activity and each subject," was generated by two dplyr function calls chained together:  a call to *group_by(subject, activity)* and the output of that piped to a call to *summarise_each(funs(mean)).*  This resulted in a 180 x 20 table with six observations for each subject (one for each activity) and the average of the numerical data variables.
+The required tidy dataset, with *"the average for each variable for each activity and each subject,"* was generated by two dplyr function calls chained together:  a call to *group_by(activity, subject)* and the output of that piped to a call to *summarise_each(funs(mean)).*  This resulted in a 180 x 68 table with thirty observations for each activity (one for each subject) and the average of the numerical data variables.
+The table was written to a file named **tidy.txt** using *write.table()* with the optional arguments *row.names* and *quote* both set to FALSE.

+The table can be read back into R using *read.table("tidy.txt", header = TRUE)*

 [3]: http://www.jstatsoft.org/v59/i10/paper
 [1]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones